 It’s worth remembering that Netflix has been a business that’s reinvented itself in significant ways multiple times.
-Now, it’s found a way to identify its ideal customers–while cleaning out the freeloaders who weren’t a great fit in the first place.
+Now, it’s found a way to establish customer priority–cleaning out the freeloaders who weren’t a great fit in the first place.
 Those people have enjoyed what amounts to an extended free trial, and Netflix decided enough was enough.
 Rather than prioritizing how many total eyeballs are watching its content, the company has found a way to prioritize the customers willing to pay for the kind of premium content Netflix has been investing big money in creating.
 That’s also opened up room for a new strategy where it will experiment by offering a lower-cost subscription that ads will subsidize.

 Netflix might have just shown us how it will become bigger and stronger in the coming years, thanks to the support of its best customers.
 Watching customers churn in the short term is painful–as we can see by the hit to Netflix’s stock.
 But when you look at this strategy from a different angle, you can see that it’s a genius move that might set Netflix up to remain at the top of the streaming content mountain.